Product Lifecycle Support

 2023-10-10

-2026-10-13 As you have purchased a 3 year ESU subscription, this date appears here as it relates to security support beyond the normal End of Support date
+As you have purchased a three‑year ESU subscription, this date reflects the availability of security support beyond the normal End of Support date.

-No date will appear here as you have already purchased the maximum number of years of ESU support
+No date appears here because you have already purchased the maximum number of years of ESU support.

-The following queries, which can be executed in BMC Discovery, may assist you to get the best out of your EOL data:
+The following queries can be run in BMC Discovery to help you ensure effective management of your EOL data:

 SEARCH SoftwareInstance WHERE product_version not in [none, ""] AND nodecount(TRAVERSE ElementWithDetail:SupportDetail:SoftwareDetail:SupportDetail) = 0 SHOW join([type, product_version], ' ') as 'SI Type and Version' PROCESS WITH countUnique(0)